 A lawsuit filed in Jan.
-2020 in federal court in Washington, D.C. seeks to establish that venue for men across the U.S. who wish to sue the Boy Scouts of America for failing to protect them from sex abuse by scoutmasters and other BSA leaders.
-If it works, the suit could open the courthouse door for those previously shut out by the vagaries of their own states’ statutes of limitations.
+2020 in federal court in Washington, D.C. seeks to establish that venue for men across the U.S. who wish to sue the Boy Scouts of America for failing to protect them from sex abuse.
+If it works, the BSA lawsuit could open the courthouse door for those previously shut out by the vagaries of their own states’ statutes of limitations.

-The plaintiffs’ lawyers contend that Washington, D.C. federal court is an appropriate venue for such a suit.
+Plaintiffs’ lawyers who represent abused former scouts contend that Washington, D.C. federal court is an appropriate venue for such a suit.
 They argue that the Boy Scouts were incorporated there in 1910, that the BSA secured a congressional charter in D.C. in 1916.
 Along with several other states (New York, New Jersey, California, and more), the District of Columbia eased its statute of limitations in 2019 to make room for claims like those named in the January lawsuit filing.

 The Boy Scouts told the Associated Press in an email that the organization cannot comment on pending litigation.
 The BSA also repeated its previous apologies to anyone harmed in Scouting.
 The BSA stated: “We believe victims, we support them, we pay for counseling by a provider of their choice and we encourage them to come forward.”

 The lawsuit alleges the Boy Scouts of America has known since its early years that it attracted pedophiles as leaders.
 But BSA avoided disclosing that fact for decades even while holding secret pervert files of men the BSA knew or suspected were committing sex abuse.

 103 Years of Boy Scouts of America Duplicity